ohtsukalab/autogenu-jupyter/README.md

 Demos are presented in `pendubot.ipynb`, `cartpole.ipynb`, and `hexacopter.ipynb`.
 You can obtain the following simulation results jusy by runnig these `.ipynb` files.
 The details of the each models and formulations are described in each `.ipynb` files.

 ### Pendubot
-Inverting a pendubot using `MultipleShootingCGMRESWithSaturation` solver.
+Inverting a pendubot using `MSCGMRESWithSaturation` solver.
 ![pendubot_gif](https://raw.githubusercontent.com/wiki/mayataka/CGMRES/images/pendubot.gif)
 ![pendubot_png](https://raw.github.com/wiki/mayataka/CGMRES/images/pendubot.png)